MichaelDowse/NeedToPee/README.md

 Need2Pee
 ==================

 NeedToPee is a website for finding the nearest bathroom when you really, really need it.

+Product development is managed on a private Trello Board available here: https://trello.com/b/kxg2wiJv/pee

 The site is hosted on Github Pages and is available at http://NeedToPee.me.

-Product development is managed on a private Trello Board available here: https://trello.com/b/kxg2wiJv/pee
+Master is used as a development branch, the gh-pages branch represents what is currently in production.

 Coverage
 ==================